lukesky19/SkyShop/README.md

 Q: Is Folia supported?

 A: There is no Folia support at this time.
 I may look into it in the future though.

-## Issues or Bugs
-* Create a new GitHub Issue describing your issue.
-* Please post any relevant logs containing errors related to SkyShop and your configuration files.
-* I will attempt to solve any issues to the best of my ability.

 ## Building
 ```./gradlew build```